anshu-sharma-devops/Anshu-Sharma-Devops/README.md

    schedule in metrics.yml), keeping the SVG up to date with zero live API calls on page load — so it can't rate-limit again.

-If you'd rather not set up a token right now, the collapsible "Prefer the live cards instead?" section further up still shows the original Vercel-hosted cards as a fallback.
+If you'd rather not set up a token right now, the metrics image just won't appear until you do — there's no fallback card anymore, since the old live-card fallback was itself unreliable.
 =================================================================
 -->